Tiramisioux/cinemate/README.md

 When setting iso, shutter angle or fps using Cinemate CLI or serial control, any value can be set.

 For CineMate CLI/serial, type the `control name` + `blank space` + `value`.
-Iso accepts integers.
+Iso and fps accept integers.
 Shutter angle accepts floating point numbers with one decimal.

 `iso 450`